Big Sky, United States: Family Ski Guide

 Terrain That Works for Mixed Abilities

-You'll find 154 easy runs and 68 intermediate trails fanning out across multiple base areas, meaning your confident 12-year-old can explore blue cruisers while you stay on greens with the younger crew.
-The 4,350 vertical feet sounds aggressive, but Big Sky's groomers are wide and forgiving, so kids can rack up mileage without technical challenges.
-Several chairlifts feature heated seats and protective bubbles, which genuinely changes the equation on Montana's colder days.
-Cold kids are complaining kids, but these lifts solve that problem.
+You'll find 154 easy runs and 68 intermediate trails across multiple base areas, meaning your confident 12-year-old can explore blue cruisers while you stay on greens with the younger crew.
+The 4,350 vertical feet sounds aggressive, but Big Sky's groomers are wide and forgiving.
+Several chairlifts feature heated seats and protective bubbles, which changes the equation on Montana's colder days.

-Your kids will progress faster here than at crowded resorts simply because they're not dodging traffic or waiting in lines.
-The dedicated beginner area between Pony Express and Derringer lifts isn't some token bunny slope tucked in a corner.
-It's a proper learning zone with gentle grades and room to practice, separated from faster skiers.
-Once they're ready to venture further, the groomers off Explorer lift provide perfect progression terrain with consistent pitch and excellent visibility.
+The dedicated beginner area between Pony Express and Derringer lifts is a proper learning zone with gentle grades, separated from faster skiers.
+Once ready, groomers off Explorer lift provide perfect progression terrain.

 Ski School Programs

-- Mad Wolf (ages 4 to 6): Full fundamentals program for kids ready to commit to a longer day
+- Mad Wolf (ages 4-6): Full fundamentals program

 Full-day lessons run 9:30 AM to 3:30 PM.
-Seasonal program participants get discounted drop-in group lessons at $95 per day, including lunch for older kids.
-The Lone Peak Playhouse handles childcare for ages 6 months to 8 years and coordinates seamlessly with ski school, so you're not juggling logistics across the mountain.
-Book early, though.
-Programs fill fast, and day-of reservations often incur extra fees.
+The Lone Peak Playhouse handles childcare for ages 6 months to 8 years and coordinates seamlessly with ski school.
+Book early, programs fill fast.

 On-Mountain Fuel